Skip to main content

 July 22, 2022

-Red and green might invoke thoughts of the holiday season, but your eye is likely drawn to these complementary colors at any time of year.
-Learn why complementary colors go so well together with this helpful primer.
+Red and green might signal the holiday season, but your eye is likely drawn to these complementary colors any time of year.
+Learn why complementary colors look good together with this helpful primer.

-The color wheel can be used to illustrate colors that complement each other.
-When placed next to each other, these two colors create a high level of contrast, which is one reason why complementary colors are sometimes referred to as opposite colors in color theory.
-Another explanation for this name is that complementary colors are located on opposite ends of a color wheel, whether you’re using a RBG or RYB color wheel.
+The color wheel illustrates colors that complement each other.
+When placed next to each other, complementary colors create a high level of contrast, which is why they’re sometimes referred to as opposite colors in color theory.
+Another explanation for this name is that complementary colors are located on opposite ends of a color wheel, whether you’re using an RBG or RYB color wheel.

-“When used together as part of a design, complementary colors can look especially pleasing to the eye.”
+“When used together as part of a design, complementary color combinations look especially pleasing to the eye.”

-When used together as part of a design, complementary colors can look especially pleasing to the eye.
+When used together as part of a design, complementary color combinations look especially pleasing to the eye.
 This is because of how the human eye functions.
 Inside your eye’s retina, there are receptors called cones that respond to different colors of light and allow you to see in color.

 Tell your story with captivating presentations Banner